Commission grants application for additional 10 pokies at Berwick Springs Hotel

 - A proportion of total gambling expenditure at the hotel will be associated with problem gambling contributed by a small proportion of total gaming patrons.
 This can have adverse impacts on health, jobs, finances, emotional states and relationships.
-The public health approach to problem gambling, including "burden of harm" research in the gambling context, is in its infancy.
+The public health approach to problem gambling, including 'burden of harm' research in the gambling context, is in its infancy.
 While new research indicates a correlation between pokies density and family violence, there is a lack of evidence of causality of family violence due to pokies density.
 While the City of Casey has high family violence statistics and a significant increase in recent years, the above average population growth in the area is likely to be a contributing factor to the overall increases in incidents.
-The area around the hotel exhibits lower levels of socio-economic disadvantage compared the Casey as a whole, and the social disbenefit associated with problem gambling as a result of this application is considered a low risk.
+The area around the hotel exhibits lower levels of socio-economic disadvantage compared to Casey as a whole, and the social disbenefit associated with problem gambling as a result of this application is considered a low risk.

 - Community attitude was given no to marginal weight.

 - The commission considered the Council's intended role in representing the community interest and submissions from community members.
-The commission noted the relatively low response rate the Council's survey, the high proportion of those expressing opposition to gaming in general rather than the application, and the high proportion of responses to the survey who did not disclose a connection with Berwick or the City of Casey.
+The commission noted the relatively low response rate to the Council's survey, the high proportion of those expressing opposition to gaming in general rather than the application, and the high proportion of responses to the survey who did not disclose a connection with Berwick or the City of Casey.

 - An increased exposure of children to gambling activity was given no weight.